hebinet/laravel-svg-icons/README.md

 ## Usage

-You can add the new `@icon` blade directive to add the inline SVG icon.
+You can now add the new `@icon` blade directive to add the inline SVG icon.
-The argument for the directive is the same as you would use for Font Awesome Icon.
+The argument for the directive is the same as you would use for Font Awesome icons.

-You can use it like this
+You can use the directive as followed:
 ```
 @icon('{style} {icon} {optional addtitonal classes},{optional title}')
 ```